Last Updated on by Mitch Rezman

-Peaches our Senegal likes to hold food in her zygodactyl foot thus she requires manageable chunks of “parrot size” food with larger pieces of nuts and larger pellets.
-We feed her Hagen Tropimix and Higgins Safflower Gold.
-Both foods are robust blends of seed, nuts, fruits and pellets.
-I think Hagen slightly edges out Higgins because all the seeds in Hagen Tropimix have been hulled making for a very clean blend with less to vacuum.
+Peaches our Senegal likes to hold food in her zygodactyl foot thus she requires manageable chunks of “parrot size” food with larger pieces and larger pellets.
+We feed her Higgins Safflower Gold.
+A healthy blend of seeds, nuts, fruits, and pellets.
+All Higgins products include Intune Pellets sized accordingly to the species of parrot.

-I see her (Peaches) holding and eating pellets from both fine bird food blends confirming for me she is benefitting from the engineered nutrition while enjoying her many meal times throughout the day.
+I see her (Peaches) holding and eating pellets confirming for me she is benefitting from the engineered nutrition while enjoying her many mealtimes throughout the day.

 That said you can take larger nuts and larger pellets and smash them down to smaller sizes and actually pulverize them for species like finches.